For the Pinterest Challenge this month I've made a bracelet from fabric scraps.

 Some of the products I used to make this bracelet were provided by Pandahall.

 I made a bag full - just because - and then put it to one side, moved house and forgot all about it (like you do...)
-Then a few weeks ago when I made this ribbon and bead bracelet ...
+Then a few weeks ago when I made these ribbon and fabric bracelets: (Click through the photos to see the tutorials to make them)

 So if you would like to have a go at making your own fabric twine bracelet you will need: